 - Allow the surface to remain wet for the full dwell time.
 Reapply if necessary.
 The surface can be wiped dry after the dwell time has been reached, if desired.

-The most important areas to clean
+The most important surfaces to clean for COVID-19

 The final consideration needs to be what areas need to be cleaned.
 High-touch surfaces should be the first and most frequently cleaned.
 The CDC recommends they be cleaned daily.
 They are: